Inspection: Fire equipment

-Most fire equipment needs to be inspected to make sure in the event of a fire, every effort has been taken to make sure it does not get out of control.
-Extinguishers are to be inspected every month by law and inspected by a servicing company at least once a year.
-Fire extinguishers can be heavy, so it's a good idea to practice picking up and holding an extinguisher to get an idea of the weight and feel.
+Most fire equipment needs to be inspected to make sure that, in the event of a fire, every effort has been taken to make sure it does not get out of control.
+Fire extinguishers are to be inspected every month by law and inspected by a servicing company at least once a year.

 Business

 In international trade several destination countries require pre-shipment inspection.
 The importer instructs the shipper which inspection company should be used.
 The inspector makes pictures and a report to certify that the goods that are being shipped and produced are in accordance with the accompanying documents.

 Commodity inspection is other term that is used between buyers and sellers.
 The scope of work for commodity inspection depends to the buyers.
 Some buyers hire the inspection agencies only for pre-shipment inspections i.e. visual quality, quantity, packing, marking and loading inspections and some others request for higher level inspections and ask inspection agencies to attend in the vendor shops and inspect commodities during manufacturing processes.
 Normally inspection is done based on an agreed inspection and test plan (ITP).